DUI Defense Lawyers In Naples, Florida

 - Collateral consequences that can include loss of certain government benefits and inability to access certain government programs

 These consequences and penalties can be more serious if this is your second, third, or subsequent DUI, or if someone else was injured or killed in a DUI-related accident.
 If you are facing any kind of DUI charge or were arrested for a DUI, it is important to take your arrest seriously.
-A Naples, Florida DUI defense lawyer at the Robert Foley Law Firm may be able to help you with your case.
-Our Naples, Florida drunk driving lawyers may be able to help you avoid jail time, have your charges dropped or reduced, or help you with the next steps of a plea deal.
+A Naples, Florida, DUI defense lawyer at the Foley & Wilson Law Firm may be able to help you with your case.
+Our Naples, Florida, drunk driving lawyers may be able to help you avoid jail time, have your charges dropped or reduced, or help you with the next steps of a plea deal.
 Every DUI case is unique.
-Let the DUI defense lawyer in Naples, Florida at the Robert Foley Law Firm help you.
+Let the DUI defense lawyers in Naples, Florida, at the Foley & Wilson Law Firm help you.

-A DUI defense lawyer in Naples, Florida at the Robert Foley Law Firm may be able to use a range of strategies to defend your case.
+A DUI defense lawyer in Naples, Florida, at the Foley & Wilson Law Firm may be able to use a range of strategies to defend your case.
 The strategies available will depend on the specific details of your DUI case.
 Here are some examples of DUI defenses:

 - Chain of Evidence Issues.
 Evidence gathered must be handled in a specific manner.
 Blood samples must be accurately labeled and submitted promptly for analysis.
 Errors in the handling of evidence can weaken a case or even sometimes result in a case being dismissed.
-The Robert Foley Law Firm is a drunk driving law firm in Naples, Florida that may be able to review how your case was handled from the moment you were arrested to the time you were charged.
+The Foley & Wilson Law Firm is a drunk driving law firm in Naples, Florida, that may be able to review how your case was handled from the moment you were arrested to the time you were charged.

 These are just some of the possible DUI defenses you may be able to use.
 If you have been arrested for a DUI, officers generally have a range of options when it comes to gathering evidence, and people under suspicion are often at a disadvantage.
 If you have been stopped for a DUI, ask to remain silent, and ask to speak to your DUI defense lawyer in Naples, Florida.
-The drunk driving lawyers in Naples, Florida at the Robert Foley Law Firm can review your case and help you assess the next steps you can take.
+The drunk driving lawyers in Naples, Florida, at the Foley & Wilson Law Firm can review your case and help you assess the next steps you can take.
+Call 239-984-9115.